phaxio/phaxio-dotnet/README.md

     Dictionary<string, CityState> areaCodes = phaxio.GetAreaCodes();

 This returns a Dictionary with the country names as keys, and a Pricing object that has the price per page.

+## Creating a PhaxCode

+Creating a PhaxCode is simple:

+    var code = phaxio.CreatePhaxCode();

+Code is a Url object where you can download the barcode.

+You can also attach metadata to the code:

+    var code = phaxio.CreatePhaxCode("{'key':'value'}");

 &copy; 2016 Noel Herrick